CIRALabs/ietf-anima-smarkaklink/anima-smarkaklink.md

     dpp-qr = “DPP:” [channel-list “;”] [channel-list “;”]
              [mac “;”] [information “;”] public-key
-             [";" llv6-addr ] [";" smartpledge ] [";" essid ] “;;”
+             [";" llv6-addr ] [";" mudurl ]
+             [";" smartpledge ] [";" essid ] “;;”
     llv6-addr = "L:" 8*hex-octet
-    essid     = "E:" *(%x21-3A / %x3C-7E) ; semicolon not allowed
+    essid     = "E:" *(%x20-3A / %x3C-7E) ;   semicolon not allowed
     smartpledge = "S:" *(%x20-3A / %x3C-7E) ; semicolon not allowed
+    mudurl      = "D:" *(%x20-3A / %x3C-7E) ; semicolon not allowed

-While the ABNF defined in the {{dpp}} document assumes a specific order (C:, M:, I:, K:) the tags can come in any order.
+While the ABNF defined in the {{dpp}} document assumes a specific order (C:, M:, I:, K:), this specification relaxes this so that the tags can come in any order.
 However, in order to make interoperation with future DPP-only clients as seamless as possible, the extensions suggested here are placed at the end of the list.
 This is consistent with the Postel Principle.

 It is intended that parts of this protocol could be performed by an actual DPP implementation, should it become possible to implement DPP